-The Principal and all staff will undertake appropriate and consistent monitoring and recording of behaviour issues.
+All staff will undertake appropriate and consistent monitoring and recording of behaviour issues.
 This is undertaken as a responsibility of all staff, who ensure appropriate recording and tracking of behaviour that may subsequently be used as an evidence base with outside support agencies.

-All staff, but particularly teachers, Phase Leaders and the Principal will liaise with parents regarding any matter of concern regarding behaviour.
+All staff, but particularly teachers, Assistant Principals and the Principal will liaise with parents regarding any matter of concern regarding behaviour.